-To learn more, contact Kate Buckholz, Trident United Way’s Education Innovation Director, at firstname.lastname@example.org or 843.740.9000.
+To learn more and to join the network, contact Kate Buckholz, Trident United Way’s Education Innovation Director, at firstname.lastname@example.org or 843.740.9000.

 “Children who enter school with early skills, such as a basic knowledge of math and reading, are more likely than their peers to experience later academic success, attain higher levels of education, and secure employment.
 Absence of these and other skills may contribute to even greater disparities down the road.”